webboty/Dexter-Wiki/Dexter-USB-Connection.md

 CP2104 USB Port Installed<BR>
 <a href="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/DexterCP2104Installed.png"><img src="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/DexterCP2104Installed.png" height=366 width=496></a>

+Once the driver is installed, you should see it under Ports, as COM# where # is some number.
+E.g. COM63 in this case.

 ## In DDE:

 Eval result of  `serial_devices()` _before_ installing: `INSPECTing  A Array of 0`